tothegills/Chart.js/README.md

 *Simple HTML5 Charts using the canvas element* [chartjs.org](http://www.chartjs.org)

 ##New Features In This Fork
- - labelsFilter to filter x-axis labels based on user provided function
+ - labelsFilter to filter x-axis labels based on user provided function [http://jsfiddle.net/leighking2/mea767ss](http://jsfiddle.net/leighking2/mea767ss/)
- - Template interpolator can be changed from default `<%` `%>` to what ever you want
+ - Template interpolator can be changed from default `<%` `%>` to what ever you want [http://jsfiddle.net/leighking2/d5yq9x32](http://fiddle.jshell.net/leighking2/d5yq9x32/)
- - New chart - overlay chart - for combing both bar and line charts on the same chart
+ - New chart - overlay chart - for combing both bar and line charts on the same chart [http://jsfiddle.net/leighking2/y58n7m3z](http://fiddle.jshell.net/leighking2/y58n7m3z/)
- - new chart options for pie and dougnut to allow the creation of semi circle (or any size) charts drawn at user defined starting angle ()
+ - new chart options for pie and dougnut to allow the creation of semi circle (or any size) charts drawn at user defined starting angle [http://jsfiddle.net/leighking2/f62Lghy1](http://fiddle.jshell.net/leighking2/f62Lghy1/)
- - line and overlay charts can handle sparse datasets, just include null in the dataset where no data is avaliable, this can be seen in the samples.
+ - line and overlay charts can handle sparse datasets, just include null in the dataset where no data is avaliable, this can be seen in the samples [http://jsfiddle.net/leighking2/ntuwuk5v](http://fiddle.jshell.net/leighking2/ntuwuk5v/)
  - line,bar and overlay charts can have the tooltip display finely tuned.
-For each dataset an option called showTooltip can be passed to turn off the displaying off tooltips for that one dataset but not the whole chart
+For each dataset an option called showTooltip can be passed to turn off the displaying off tooltips for that one dataset but not the whole chart [http://jsfiddle.net/leighking2/at3w2aej](http://fiddle.jshell.net/leighking2/at3w2aej/)

 All new features are documented the forks docs section.